 - The sprawling Djemaa el-Fna square is said to be the busiest square in Africa.

-- The architecture of Marrakech is unique; Andalusian influence from cities like Cordoba and Spain have melded with designs from the Sahara and West Africa.
+- The architecture of Marrakech is unique; Andalusian influence from cities like Cordoba in Spain have melded with designs from the Sahara and West Africa.

 Marrakech isn't a huge city, meaning you can definitely hit up all the highlights over a long weekend, or with just a couple of days.

 3 days in Marrakech itinerary

 I think 3 days is just about the perfect length of time to get to know Marrakech, and so here are my suggestions for what to do on your first trip there.

 Start out your first morning in Marrakech's ancient medina.
 This walled part of the city (the “old town,” if you will) is nearly 1000 years old, and is a mix of maze-like streets and crowded souks.
 Be prepared to make way for motorbikes and donkey carts and everything in between – listen out for the shouts of “Balek!
 Balek!” warning you to move over.

 Within Marrakech's medina, you'll find souks selling everything from Berber carpets to spices to leather goods to sticky Moroccan pastries.
 Don't be afraid to step into a shop – but do be prepared to haggle if you want to buy anything!